Pee-wee's Big Adventure: Plot

 Pee-wee Herman, a childlike man in a grey suit with a red bow-tie, has a cherished, heavily accessorized bicycle.
 His neighbor and enemy, Francis Buxton, wants the bicycle and offers to buy it.
 Pee-wee refuses; as he rides off, Francis warns him he'll be sorry for turning down his offer.

 Dottie is an employee at the local bike shop who has a crush on Pee-wee, but he does not reciprocate.
 As Pee-wee goes on a shopping spree, his bike is stolen, but the police are not overly concerned with the theft.
-Pee-wee assumes Francis took it, and confronts him, but Francis' father convinces Pee-wee that Francis was not responsible.
+Pee-wee assumes Francis took it and confronts him, but Francis' father convinces Pee-wee that Francis was not responsible.
 Pee-wee offers a $10,000 reward for the bike.
 Francis, who did indeed pay to have someone steal the bike, is disturbed by Pee-wee's relentlessness and pays to have the bike sent away.
 That evening, Pee-wee holds an unsuccessful evidentiary meeting of friends and neighbors to find the bike, and rejects Dottie's offer of help.
 He then visits a phony psychic who misleads Pee-wee into believing his bike is in the basement of the Alamo Mission in San Antonio.
 In haste he leaves his wallet behind.

 Pee-wee hitchhikes to Texas, getting rides from a fugitive convict named Mickey, and from Large Marge, the ghost of a truck driver.
 At a truck stop, Pee-wee finds his wallet is missing, and pays for his meal by washing dishes.
 He befriends Simone, a waitress who dreams of visiting Paris.
-As they watch the sun rise from within a roadside dinosaur statue, he encourages her to follow her dreams, but Simone tells him about her boyfriend, Andy, who disapproves.
+As they watch the sunrise from within a roadside dinosaur statue, he encourages her to follow her dreams, but Simone tells him about her boyfriend, Andy, who disapproves.
 Andy appears and tries to attack Pee-wee, who escapes onto a moving train.
 Pee-wee arrives at the Alamo, but learns at the end of a guided tour that the building does not have a basement.